keeslam/CarRentalManager/replit.md

 - **English-Only Interface**: Internal staff interface is English-only.
 - **Four-Tier Vehicle Availability System**: Comprehensive status tracking with four states: `available` (ready for rental), `needs_fixing` (in workshop/repairs), `not_for_rental` (owned but not rented), and `rented` (currently rented).
 Status is displayed throughout the system with color-coded badges (green for available, yellow for needs fixing, gray for not for rental, blue for rented).
 This allows clear tracking of vehicle ownership, operational status, and rental availability.
 - **Automatic BV→Opnaam Registration Conversion**: When creating or editing a reservation with a BV-registered vehicle, the system automatically converts it to Opnaam (personal registration).
 This ensures legal compliance, as BV vehicles cannot be driven (no insurance/road tax).
 Conversion happens on both frontend and backend with user notification.
+- **Contract Number Management**: Automatic contract number generation with configurable starting number in Settings.
+Server-side generation ensures uniqueness with database-level UNIQUE and NOT NULL constraints.
+Contract numbers are displayed in reservation forms, view dialogs, and integrated into PDF generation as {{contractNumber}} variable.
+- **Safe Deployment System**: Production deployments run `startup-migration.js` automatically (configured in `nixpacks.toml`) to safely add new columns and backfill data without data loss.
+The system prevents unsafe deployments by failing if duplicates are detected or constraints cannot be added.

 ## External Dependencies